Wind your way through Great Smoky Mountains National Park and beyond on a family road trip. (Photo: Kristin Luna)

 Distance from Knoxville: 29 miles

-Your next stop is Sevierville, which lays claim to Dolly Parton and her eponymous family amusement park.
+Your next stop on your Smoky Mountains family vacation is Sevierville, which lays claim to Dolly Parton and her eponymous family amusement park.

 Grab a dozen from Courthouse Donuts to start your day — after all, calories don’t count on vacation — before arriving at Dollywood, in operation since 1961 (though the locally born country music artist purchased and rebranded it 25 years later).